Ezcoo/cfgfunctions-generator-py/README.md

 ## Usage:

-- Add `functions` folder in the mission/mod directory.
+- Create `functions` folder in the mission/mod directory.
-- Place `generate.py` script in the `functions` folder.
-- Download/pull, then configure `generate.py` (add your personal tag defined in the file) and run it with Python on your system.
+- Download/pull and configure `generate.py` (add your personal tag defined in the file) and place it in the `functions` folder you created in the previous step.
 - Run `generate.py` with Python runtime environment installed on your system from terminal/command line (see Requirements).

 ## Requirements